wtRinaldi/portfolio/content/about.md

 ---
-description: 'William Rinaldi about me page'
+description: 'William Rinaldi About Me Page'
 ---

 ::Paragraph
-Hey there!
-I'm William, a passionate front-end developer with a love for Vue.js (I'm also a fan of in React & Angular).
+Hi, I'm William—a passionate Front-End Developer with a focus on Vue.js, but also experienced with React and Angular.
 ::

 ::Paragraph
-With my degree in Information Science and a deep understanding of data, I leverage my expertise to architect & develop user interfaces that seamlessly integrate complex information, resulting in powerful and intuitive user experiences.
+With a Bachelor’s degree in Information Science and a strong understanding of data, I build user interfaces that make complex information feel simple.
+My goal is always to create powerful, intuitive experiences that bridge design and functionality.
 ::

 ::ContentH2